sebmonte/Orientation-Imagery/README.md

 # Orientation-Imagery
-Scripts for MEG project on face-orientation stills &amp; videos
+Scripts for an MEG project testing generalization from static to dynamic faces &amp; videos